October Health – 2025 Report

 Effects of High Addiction Stress on Health and Personal Lives

-- Increased risk of chronic diseases (e.g., heart disease, liver problems).
+- Increased risk of chronic conditions (e.g., heart disease, liver damage).

 - Erosion of trust and communication with family and friends.